sigilante/uqbar-core/readme.md

 ### `pact`

 A `pact` is a piece of code: it is a contract.
-For example, the `zigs` contract that governs the base rollup tokens is a `pact`, and the `nft` contract that enables NFTs to be held and sent is another.
+For example, the `zigs` contract that governs the base   tokens is a `pact`, and the `nft` contract that enables NFTs to be held and sent is another.

 ### `town`

 A segment of chain-state within the Uqbar rollup.
-A `%sequencer` runs a `town`, receiving transactions from users, executing them, and then sending the updated state to the `%rollup`.
+A `%sequencer` runs a `town`, receiving transactions from users, executing them, and then sending the updated state to the rollup.